ibm-cloud-docs/EventStreams/overview.md

 {{site.data.keyword.attribute-definition-list}}

-# Overview
+# {{site.data.keyword.messagehub}} overview
 {: #about}

 {{site.data.keyword.messagehub_full}} is a high-throughput message bus that is built with Apache Kafka.
-It is optimized for event ingestion into {{site.data.keyword.cloud}} and event stream distribution between your services and applications. {{site.data.keyword.messagehub}} was previously known as Message Hub.
+This managed Kafka service is optimized for event ingestion into {{site.data.keyword.cloud}} and event stream distribution between your services and applications. {{site.data.keyword.messagehub}} was previously known as Message Hub.
 {: shortdesc}

 You can use {{site.data.keyword.messagehub}} to complete the following tasks: